Passport photo requirements

 What the back of 1 photo should look like

-On the back of 1 photo
+On the back of 1 of the photos:

-• the photographer must clearly write or stamp the
+• the photographer must clearly write or stamp the:

 • date the photo was taken